Skip to content

 Reverse Proxy

-So you don’t have to open up additional ports on your router for Jellyfin we are going to set up a reverse proxy subdomain.
-This means you and your users can access Jellyfin without using a port number as it will route all traffic through the secure 443 port.
+We are going to set up a reverse proxy subdomain for the address you just register.
+This means you and your users can access the container without using a port number as it will route all traffic through the secure 443 port.

 Go back into the Control Panel and access the ‘Login Portal’ then in the ‘Advanced’ tab click ‘Reverse Proxy’ and then click on ‘Create’.

-We are now going to enter some rules, so when you or your users access the URL specified the request will automatically be sent to the Jellyfin web UI.
+We are now going to enter some rules, so when you or your users access the URL specified the request will automatically be sent to the containers web UI.

 Use the settings below, you will need to amend the Hostname sections in line with the hostname you registered earlier, and the IP of your NAS.